SerlithNetwork/Jellyfish/README.md

 </a>

 ## 🪼 Jellyfish 🪼
-Jellyfish is a [Paper](https://github.com/PaperMC/Paper)/[Pufferfish](https://github.com/pufferfish-gg/Pufferfish/) fork designed for server lobbies.
+Jellyfish is a [Paper](https://github.com/PaperMC/Paper)/[Pufferfish](https://github.com/pufferfish-gg/Pufferfish/) fork designed for **Network Lobbies**. \
+This fork may introduce breaking changes for either SMPs or Minigame backends.

 </div>